Phillip-England/fmtly/README.md

   --watch       rebuild when source files are modified

 ```

-## Inspirations
-Before you dive in an check out the features of gtml, I want to take a moment to give thanks to the technologies which have directly inspired this project.

-### Templ
-Most notable, my project is inspired by [Templ](https://templ.guide).
-Templ really challenged me to start looking into code generation.
-I don't think gtml would be what it is without Templ.

-### Svelte
-When I first dived into gtml, I was using `{{}}` everywhere for my syntax.
-When thinking of clean alternatives, the rune system from [Svelte](https://svelte.dev/) came to mind.
-The syntax used in my rune system is inspired by Svelte.

-### HTMX
-When I was thinking about how I wanted my templating directives to be declared, I thought of [HTMX](https://htmx.org/) and the way it uses attributes to define behaviour.
-I really liked the idea of using attributes as a way to tell gtml about how the component should be structured.
-I got this idea from HTMX.

-### Tailwind
-[Tailwind](https://tailwindcss.com/docs/installation) really challenged me on what was possible from simple markup.
-Tailwind made me ask the question, "What if there is more to html?"
-Without Tailwind, I may very well still be apprehensive about adding more to my html.

 ## Attributes Define Structure
 In gtml, we make use of html attributes to determine a components structure.
 Here is a quick list of the available attributes: